lemuriad/tupl/readme.md

 // Outputs nested tupl return value: {{4,5,6},true}.
 ```

-The `tuplish` concept requires a member typedef `tupl_t` with a `map`,
-then `as_tupl_t(t)` casts to the embedded type prior to calling `map`.

-### `tupl` operands are same-type only

-`std::tuple` can assign-from any tuple of assignable-from types and it
-can compare-with any tuple of comparable-with types.

-`tupl` itself does not provide 'heterogeneous' or 'polymorphic' operators.
-`tupl`'s builtin assignment and default comparisons naturally only work
-for operands of the same type.

-This is a safe default.
-For heterogeneous or converting operations use free
-functions `assign`, `assign_elements`, `equals` and `compare3way`.
-Or use a derived `tuplish` type that adds only the desired operators.

 ### `tuplish` types

+The `tuplish` concept requires a member typedef `tupl_t` on which a
+`map` function is defined.
+Prior to calling `map`, the `as_tupl_t(t)` cast
+assures that the embedded type is used for lookup.

-`tupl` is intended by design to be used as a base class to hold all the data
+`tupl` is intended by design to be used as a base class for other tuplish
-members of classes that want tuple access and free conversion to `tupl`.
+types that extend its API by adding constructors or member functions
+(but not member data; the `tupl` base should hold all data members).

-Deriving from `tupl` automatically makes the derived type `tuplish`.
+Deriving from `tupl` automatically makes the derived type `tuplish`,

-`tupl` itself is meant for tuples of values;
+gaining tuple access for free.

+`tupl` is primarily a value type, i.e. it is meant to hold values.
-it's CTAD guide deduces values.
+The `tupl` CTAD guide deduces element types by-value.

-Element types are unconstrained though; they may be lvalue reference,
+As a generic base, though, `tupl` element types are unconstrained so it
-rvalue reference, const or even function reference type.
+may hold lvalue references, rvalue references or even function references.

-In particular, it's useful to deal with reference members in their own type;
-meet `ties`...
+Besides `tupl` and `lupl`, the library provides three derived `tuplish` types;

+* `ties`, `cmps` and `vals`

+`ties` is specialized for tuples of references.

 ## `ties` introduction